pyvista/fast-simplification/README.rst

 This library also provides an interface to keep track of the successive collapses that occur during the decimation process and to replay the decimation process.
-This can be useful for different applications, such as :
+This can be useful for different applications, such
+as:

 * applying the same decimation to a collection of meshes that share the same topology
 * computing a correspondence map between the vertices of the original mesh and the vertices of the decimated mesh, to transfer field data from one to the other for example
 * replaying the decimation process with a smaller target reduction than the original one, faster than decimating the original mesh with the smaller target reduction

 To use this functionality, you need to set the ``return_collapses`` parameter to ``True`` when calling ``simplify``.
-This will return the the successive collapses of the decimation process in addition to points and faces.
+This will return the successive collapses of the decimation process in addition to points and faces.

 .. code:: python